DurstewitzLab/ChaosRNN/README.md

 CreateFigures.ipyn : code to create the figures from the csv files created in the model evaluation.

 Datasets: contains all datasets.

-Results: contains all trained models and csv files containing the model evaluation.

 Figures: contains all figures.